Yuletide 2025 Letter

 I enjoy many kinds of genres, including romance, comedy, action, adventure, spy shenanigans, and more.

-You may notice from the below that my likes/ships mostly involve broken but good-hearted men being pining for amazing women, (and usually not feeling worthy).
+You may notice from the below that my likes/ships mostly involve broken but good-hearted men pining for amazing, fierce women, (and usually not feeling worthy).
 So that dynamic is strongly encouraged.

-This year I also seem to be a bit preoccupied by characters who have been lonely for a long time finally experiencing intimacy again (or for the first time).
+I also seem to be a bit preoccupied by characters who have been lonely for a long time finally experiencing intimacy again (or for the first time).
 And I don’t mean just kissing and sex (though that’s part of it, of course) but also everything from holding hands and hugging, to emotional connection and building relationships and families.
 I’m also perennially into the idea of exploring how faking intimacy (or being placed in an “intimate” situation) - through say, a fake relationship, or forced proximity - can create feelings that might not have developed otherwise.
-Particularly how that can tie into loneliness.
+Particularly how that can tie into feelings around loneliness and relief from the particular ache that comes with that.

 Happy endings (or at least hopeful endings) are preferred.
 Like, super, super preferred.
 I don’t mind angst at all, but it kinda has to be on the way out of the darkness by the end.